AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/scotchPocess.md

 - The cubes must be properly aligned
 - Once assembled, the cubes should form a compact block
-- Use one piece of tape for each cu√be
+- Use one piece of tape for each cube
+- 1 box of cubes correspond to one bloc of glued cube

 ### Doule-sided tape